 Sir Rod.
-I am crude in colour, but I have only been painted ten years.
+I am crude in colour, (Crossing to Robin on Centre).but I have only been painted ten years.
 In a couple of centuries I shall be an Old Master, and then you will be sorry you spoke lightly of me.